everpub/openscienceprize/proposal.md

 # How to make it so

 What would we have to build to make this a reality.
+In the following the word "tool" is used interchangeably to mean an actual software tool, or documentation, or training material, or best practice guide.

 * a tool to get started with your first `Dockerfile`
 * syntactic sugar for `docker build && docker run` mounting the